-Renewable Energy and Distributed Generation: Data is included for 13 projects that were reported in LightStay as implemented (in-process or complete) in 2017 for the owned and managed hotels.
-Projects include new installation of electricity cogeneration plant, district heating, solar photovoltaic and hot water heating systems.
-Overall, projects analyzed reflect a 17% ROI with average payback of 5.8 years.
-The median project cost was \$67,500, with a minimum cost of \$6,500 and a maximum cost of \$900,000.
+Data is included for 15 projects that were reported in LightStay as in-process or completed in 2018 by Hilton's owned and managed hotels.
+Projects include new installation of electricity cogeneration plant, waste heat recovery systems, wind turbines, solar photovoltaic and solar hot water heating systems.
+Overall, projects analyzed reflect a 19% ROI with average payback of 5.3 years.
+The average project cost was \$240,000, with a minimum cost of \$3,000 and a maximum cost of \$1.4 million.